aridoza/foundational-java/Concurrency/concurrency1.md

 public synchronized void myOtherMethod() {...}
 ```

-If some thread A comes along and calls `myFirstMethod`, and thread B comes along and calls `myOtherMethod` while thread A is holding the lock, then thread B will block, as we said.
-However, let's say `myFirstMethod` calls `myOtherMethod`, and they're both synchronized.
-Then, even though thread B will block when it calls `myOtherMethod`, thread A can still call `myOtherMethod` without blocking because it already has the lock, so the `synchronized` keyword in that case has no effect.
+If some Thread A comes along and calls `myFirstMethod()` and Thread B comes along and calls `myOtherMethod()` while Thread A is holding the lock, then Thread B will block, as we said.
+However, let's say `myFirstMethod()` calls `myOtherMethod()`, and they're both synchronized.
+Then, even though Thread B will block when it calls `myOtherMethod()`, Thread A can still call `myOtherMethod()` without blocking because it already has the lock, so the `synchronized` keyword in that case has no effect.

 <details>
 <summary>Intrinsic lock is reentrant.</summary>